A quote attributed to North Carolina Republican Congressman Walter Jones, who died yesterday, saddens and moves me.

 Lest it be unclear, I’m not arguing that we should offer blanket forgiveness and pity for murderers.
 I’m only asking myself how we justify, intellectually and emotionally, treating responsibility for the deaths of thousands differently than we treat responsibility for the deaths of individuals?
 How can I feel sympathy and empathy for Congressman Jones’ sense of regret and remorse, while allowing myself to feel no such emotional bond with the woman who, in a fit of rage, shot her unfaithful husband?
 Or have I simply conditioned myself to abandon my empathy and sympathy for the murderous woman because society has told me it’s the right thing to do?

 I think the fact that people express deep remorse for their unforgivable acts is one of the reasons I long ago decided that I’m not only not in favor of, but actively oppose, the death penalty.
 That, coupled with the very real possibility of unjust convictions of innocent people, changed my mind.
 I still feel rage and anger and a desire for revenge against people who commit heinous crimes, but I temper those wishes with the knowledge that questions of guilt or innocence and real regret always are at play.
-My compassion for those judged guilty doesn’t compare to my sense of compassion for victims and their families, but it is sufficient to make me err on the sides of certainty and remorse.
+My compassion for those judged guilty doesn’t compare to my sense of compassion for victims and their families, but it is sufficient to make me err on the sides of uncertainty and remorse.

-Though I know very little about Congressman Jones (other than the fact that he switched parties from Democrat to Republican , that he regretted his votes in favor of the Iraq invasion, and that he was among those in Congress who pushed to rename french fries as “freedom fries” after the French opposed the 2003 U.S. action against Iraq), I feel empathy for the man.
+Though I know very little about Congressman Jones (other than the fact that he switched parties from Democrat to Republican , that he regretted his votes in favor of the Iraq invasion, and that he was among those in Congress who pushed to rename french fries to “freedom fries” after the French opposed the 2003 U.S. action against Iraq), I feel empathy for the man.
 I hope he was able to finally believe, before he died, that he was forgiven.